jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-08.md

-+++
+---
-title= "The sciences are numerous only in large, sedentary civilizations with a culture highly developed" description= "The sciences are numerous only where civilization is large and sedentary culture highly developed" image= "/covers/muq.jpg" date= 2020-01-29 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-06" linkbtext= "Part 6" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-11" linkftext= "Part 11" heading= "Part 8"
+title: "The sciences are numerous only in large, sedentary civilizations with a culture highly developed"
+description: "The sciences are numerous only where civilization is large and sedentary culture highly developed"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 8"
+date: 2022-01-24
+---

 This is because scientific instruction is one of the crafts, and crafts are numerous only in cities.